shinokada/svelte-ant-design-icons/README.md

 ## Setting Global Icon using setContext

 You can establish global icon preferences in your Svelte application using `setContext`.
 This allows you to configure icon-related properties once and share them across multiple components.

-In your `+layout.svelte` or `+page.svelte`, you can define and set global icon preferences as follows:
+Here's how you can do it:

 ```html
 <script>